judychen117/twitter2.0/README.md

 ## Features

 **As a visitor, you can:**
-* Sign up for an account and join this platform
+* Sign up for an account and join the platform
 * Explore tweets on this platform, including the content tweeted by yourself
 * Interact with users by Follow, Like, Reply and Chat
-* Customize your profile by an avatar, cover, and self-introduction
+* Customize your profile with your own avatar, cover, self-introduction, and more
-* Chat with users at an online chatroom
-* Send private messages to the users
-* Subscribe users and get notifications when they tweet, also you will receive notifications when your tweets get any response
-* Here is a user account you can use:
+* Intereact with other users in the public chatroom Here is a user account you can use:

 email  | password
 ------------- | -------------